varunhisaria/filebin/README.md

 - Install node v10.9.0
 - Set server's listening port and base URL in config.js
 - Install dependencies using `npm i`
-- Start node server by executing `node src/index.js` from the root directory's location
+- Start node server by executing `npm start` from the root directory's location